 The high-performance community has prospered thanks to libraries like MPI, PETSc and SCALAPACK; SPIDAL brings this concept to data-intensive applications.

-SPIDAL Parallel Analytics Libraries will capture system abstractions and expose application requirements and MIDAS the middleware upon which to build such libraries that are interoperable yet high-performance, SPIDAL will enable interoperable high performance data analytics and is based upon a careful analysis of architectures, tools and application characteristics/requirements.
-Although built from many existing components and capabilities, MIDAS is conceptualized and designed from first-principles to ensure our productivity, interoperability and performance goals.
+SPIDAL Parallel Analytics Libraries will capture system abstractions and expose application requirements.
+MIDAS is the middleware upon which to build interoperable yet high-performance libraries.
+SPIDAL will enable interoperable high performance data analytics and is based upon a careful analysis of architectures, tools and application characteristics/requirements.
+Although built from many existing components and capabilities, MIDAS is conceptualized and designed from first-principles to ensure achieving our productivity, interoperability and performance goals.

 In earlier work [Jha et al. 2014b], we have discussed the need for merging the two "common" stacks.
-In addition to a qualitative motivation, Ref [Jha et al. 2014b] provided a quantitative analysis of the type of abstractions and support required to enable a successful hybrid stack.
-In this paper, we will move from a general motivation of the need of a hybrid approach, to a discussion of the design philosophy & objectives of a specific implementation of HPC-ABDS, which serves as a first prototype towards a general purpose, interoperable high-performance big data stack for to support analytics on high-end clusters, clouds and supercomputers.
+In addition to a qualitative motivation, Jha et al. [2014b] provided a quantitative analysis of the type of abstractions and support required to enable a successful hybrid stack.
+In this paper, we will move from a general motivation of the need for a hybrid approach to a discussion of the design philosophy & objectives in a specific implementation of HPC-ABDS, which serves as a first prototype towards a general purpose, interoperable high-performance Big Data stack to support analytics on high-end clusters, clouds and supercomputers.